Trump negative for coronavirus again, says wearing masks okay

 A White House official said Trump took the newly released Abbott Laboratories test that offers results in 15 minutes or less.
 At his daily White House news briefing, Trump said Americans should wear protective face masks if they wish.
 "If people want to wear them, they can" he said.
 Scarves work just as well, he said.

-Deborah Birx, a member of Trump's coronavirus task force, said the Centers for Disease Control and Prevention is working on a recommendation about masks to add to U.S. guidelines on how Americans can best protect themselves.
-She said it is critical that people do not "get a false sense of security" that they are protected from the virus by wearing a mask, because there are plenty of other ways that infections can occur.
+Dr. Deborah Birx, a member of Trump's coronavirus task force, said the Centers for Disease Control and Prevention is working on a recommendation about masks to add to U.S. guidelines on how Americans can best protect themselves.
+It is critical, she said, that people do not "get a false sense of security" that they are protected from the virus by wearing a mask, because there are plenty of other ways that infections can occur.
+Trump took issue with states that are letting some low-risk prisoners out of jail because of the risk of coronavirus contagion and said his administration was looking to see "if I have the right to stop it in some cases."

-Vice President Mike Pence said Trump is working on a plan to be announced on Friday to compensate hospitals for treating and testing uninsured coronavirus patients.
-"We don't want any American to worry about the cost of getting tests or the costs of getting treatment," said Pence.
-"The president will be addressing that tomorrow."
+"Some people are getting out that are very serious criminals in some states, and I don't like that.
+I don't like it," he said.
+Vice President Mike Pence said Trump is expected to announce on Friday a plan to compensate hospitals for treating and testing uninsured coronavirus patients.

-He said he had just spoken with General Motors Chief Executive Mary Barra, who told him they will soon be ready to start production of ventilators.
+He said he had just spoken with General Motors Chief Executive Mary Barra, who told him the company will soon be ready to start production of ventilators.
 Trump's physician, Sean Conley, said in a letter released by the White House that Trump was tested with a new, rapid point-of-contact test and the result came back in 15 minutes.
 "He is healthy and without symptoms," Conley said.
-(Additional reporting by Alexandra Alper, David Brunnstrom, Eric Beech and Timothy Ahmann; Editing by Sandra Maler, Bill Berkrot and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)